 - Relax and repeat 10 times on each foot.

-When performing the short foot I found it is important to keep a neutral heel position and not let the toes curl or lift off the ground.
+It is important to keep the heel in a neutral position and not let the toes curl or lift off the ground.
 When done correctly, the ball of the foot and the heel stay in contact with the ground while the arch lifts.

 2. Calf Stretch